The title makes it sound like this will be a series ... it may or may not be.

 “In 1880, the Hawley Merchandise company was formed with H. J. Hawley president, and I secretary and treasurer, which positions we held, he until his death in 1923, and I until the company's dissolution in 1938.
 For many years the Hawley Merchandise Company did a large and fairly prosperous business, but it was largely a credit business and losses considerable, there being about $70,000 of worthless accounts left unpaid.
 We sold the business in 1923, in which year my wife and I moved to Denver, where in 1924, she died, a sad loss to me.”

-At this point I thought I remembered “Hawley” being still painted on the side of a building in Central City.
-I couldn’t find anything in my own photos, and realized I mostly take pics in that area on the 4x4 roads even though the town still has picturesque streets that we drive down all the time.
-But Google helped me out – not only is it still on a building but that space is now a "mercantile" I've been in several times.
+There is also a building in the center of town with "Hawley" still painted on it which is now a "mercantile" I've been in several times.
 It's a huge space with individual booths where you can find loads of antiques and various arts and jewelry by local artists.
 It's a great change of pace from the small-stakes casinos that have otherwise taken over the town.